-The Sixth CERCLA Five-Year Review for the MMTS was completed in July 2022 (DOE 2022a).
+The Sixth CERCLA Five-Year Review for the MMTS was completed in July 2022 (DOE 2022).
 The Sixth Five-Year Review covered the period June 2017-June 2022.
 The report concluded that a protectiveness determination cannot be made for OU III until LM obtains further information regarding the potential risks posed by surface water contaminants.
 LM is currently addressing the issues and recommendations for OU III documented in the Sixth Five-Year Review report by continuing work on a Feasibility Study (FS), evaluating ecological risks of uranium in Montezuma Creek, assessing IC options to prevent human consumption of Montezuma Creek water as a domestic drinking water source, and continuing a climate vulnerability and resilience assessment for the MMTS.
 The objective of the FS is to perform a more robust remedial alternatives evaluation for groundwater and surface water that incorporates recent, significant updates to the conceptual site model for the MMTS.
-The ecological risk evaluation will use a weight-of-evidence approach to assess the protectiveness of the OU III remedy to ecological receptors in Montezuma Creek.
+The FS was submitted to the U.S. Environmental Protection Agency and Utah Department of Environmental Quality on August 8, 2024, outside of the May 2023-April 2024 performance period.
+An ecological risk evaluation was completed in December 2023 and is included in the FS.
+This risk evaluation used a weight-of-evidence approach to assess the protectiveness of the OU III remedy to ecological receptors in Montezuma Creek.
 Although Montezuma Creek is not currently used as a drinking water source, it is classified as Class 1C for domestic use, and LM is evaluating surface water use restrictions that will prevent its future use for drinking water.
-The climate vulnerability and resilience assessment is being conducted because the MMTS was identified as at medium to high vulnerability for climate change in a screening assessment (DOE 2019b).
+The climate vulnerability and resilience assessment is being conducted because the MMTS was identified at medium to high vulnerability for climate change in a screening assessment (DOE 2019a).